NervanaSystems/ngraph-python/ununoctium/doc/source/walk_through.rst

         print(plus_one(i))

-We begin by importing ``geon``, the Python module for the front end API.
+We begin by importing ``ng``, the Python module for the front end API.

 Next we create an operational graph (op-graph) for the computation.
 Following |TF| terminology, we call the parameter that receives the value of :math:`x` a ``placeholder``.
 A placeholder has a tensor value, so we need